-(See appraise e Annex PVRR 11 (a): Faculty self appraisal guide and form; Anne . al form) x PVRR 11 (b): Staff self 41.
-Does the institution follow any other teacher performance appraisal method?
-(0.5) Yes ☑ No ☐ If yes, give details of the same and state how the results of the appraisal are used. eval The univ The Faculty of Management Studies, Office of the Dean has a formalized uating the performance of the teacher.
-The performance appraisal school follows the provisions of Faculty Recruitment and Proversity for faculty appraisal.
-Faculty feedback survey from students is results generally are entertained to improve the area of weakness atternal promotion and further recommendations. form has been developed. notion Guidelines of the is undertaken periodically. e Annex B 1.4: Performance Appraisal Form, Faculty of Managemen PVRR 11 (c): Faculty feedback survey; Annex A-13: Faculty reses, PU) 42.
+Yes No If yes, give details of the same and state how the rest ults of the appraisal are used.
+The Faculty of Management Studies, Office of the Dean has a formalized prevaluating the performance of the teacher.
+The results generally are entertain of weakness and also for the purpose of internal promotion and further reconstitutions. ned to improve the area (See Annex B 3.8: Individual Feedback form used by Faculty of Managemen Dean) nt Studies, Office of 42.
 Does the institution collect student evaluation on institution experience?
-(0.5) Yes ☑ No ☐ If yes, what is the significant feedback from students and how has it been used?
-The school organizes an interaction program with the students regarding the feedback of academic programs and its implementations after the semester end examinations.
-Feedback from current students as well as Alumni is undertaken employing feedback surveys.
-Feedback is collected on curriculum effectiveness, teaching pedagogy, academic quality and student amenities.
-The direct access of the students with the program coordinators, directors and faculties avail platform for the students to have discussion on such issues.
-It collects feedback of the student during farewell ceremony and the school also conducts tracing study which contains student feedback of the institution.
-(See Annex 3.10 (a, b, c, & d): Tracing study report, 2010, 2015, 2017, 2018); Annex 3.11: Student survey forms) 43.
-Does the institution conduct refresher courses/seminars/conferences/symposia/ workshops/programs for faculty development?(0.5) Yes ☑ No ☐ If yes, give details.
-The school continuously encourages its students and faculties to organize seminars/conferences/ symposia and workshops in their related area of study.
+(0.5 Yes ☑ No ☐ If yes, what is the significant feedback from student used?
+The school organizes an interaction program with the students regarding the programs and its implementations after the semester end examinations.
+Though process of collecting students' evaluation on institution experience, the direct with the program coordinators, directors and faculties avail platform for discussion on such issues.
+It collects feedback of the student during farewell ce also conducts tracing study which contains student feedback of the institution. the school lacks formal access of the students to have (See Annex 3.9- Tracing study results of student feedback about students) 43.
+Does the institution conduct refresher courses/seminars workshops/programs for faculty development?(0.5) Yes ☑ No ☐ If yes, give details. /conferences/symposia/ The school continuously encourages its students and faculties to organize seminars/conferences/ symposia and workshops in their related area of study.
 The faculties and students of the school have organized several national conferences and workshops on Research Methodology, Case Method of Teaching, Modern Teaching Pedagogies and similarly students keep on being engaged with seminars in areas such as Corporate Governance, Human Resource Management, International Business and others.
-The list of recent programs are: SN Program Date 1 Application of mixed methods in management and business research 1st - 3rd June 2019
+(See Annex 3.10: Documents of some workshops organized, Annex B 2.6 - International conference documents) 44.
+Give details faculty development programs and the number of teachers who during the last two years.
+(0.5) benefited out of them, Faculty Development Programs No. of Beneficiaries Mr. Bishwo Nath Lamichhane and Mr. Nirajan Bam (June 9-Sep 27, 2 2014)/IIM-Ahemadabad, India Dr. Bharat Ram Dhungana and Mr. Bishwo Raj Parajuli (June 8-Sep 26, 2 2015) /IIM-Ahemadabad, India (See Annex 3.11: Detail list of the beneficiaries of Faculty Development Pro ogram) 45 Furnish information about notable innovations in teaching (0.5)